This article was medically fact-checked by Women’s health expert and Gynaecologist Dr. Alyssa Dweck.

 If you want to go a step further and actually feel the muscles at work, you can place a clean finger inside your vagina and squeeze (lifting your pelvic floor up) just like you’re stopping urine flow (see above – sans pee please).
 Generally the muscles work unconsciously but as these conscious contractions prove, you can train your pelvic floor to be stronger, healthier and more reactive.

 The stronger your pelvic floor, the bigger, bolder and more brazen your orgasms!
-The contractions we experience during climax come from the pelvic floor so the healthier and more taut they are, the more powerful and intense these spasms will be.
+The contractions we experience during climax come, in large part, from the pelvic floor so the healthier and more taut they are, the more powerful and intense these spasms will be.
 Where do we sign up?

-During pregnancy, the pelvic floor is hugely important for supporting the baby and assisting in childbirth.
+During pregnancy, the pelvic floor muscles are hugely important for supporting the uterus and cervix which support the baby and they are vital during childbirth.
 Those contractions all moms love so much?
-Yeah, that’s your pelvic floor at work.
-When your midwife says, ‘PUSH!’ it’s your pelvic floor that heeds their hollerin’, so if you have healthier muscles, delivery is going to be way easier.
+Yeah, that’s your uterus and pelvic floor at work.
+When your midwife says, ‘PUSH!’ it’s your pelvic floor that heeds their hollerin’ (with a little help from the uterus), so if you have healthier muscles, delivery is going to be way easier.

-When pushing a baby out of the vagina – again, well done moms – the pelvic floor muscles, their nerves and tissues stretch to allow the baby to pass through.
-Afterwards, many women experience postpartum pain and even incontinence because of their weakened muscles – however strengthening them through exercise can help women recover a lot faster.
+When pushing a baby out of the vagina – again, well done moms – the pelvic floor muscles, cervix, and vaginal tissue stretch incredible to allow the baby to pass through.
+Afterwards, many women experience postpartum pain from such hard work and even occasional incontinence due to weakened muscles – however strengthening them through exercise can help women recover a lot faster.

 Estrogen is one of the most important hormones in the female body, responsible for the health of everything from our hair, skin, eyes and yes – you guessed it, our pelvic floor too!
-During menopause when estrogen levels plummet, the pelvic floor can weaken and cause incontinence or other pelvic floor disorders.
+During menopause when estrogen levels plummet, the pelvic floor can weaken and lead to struggles with light bladder leakage, organ relaxation or prolapse, and pain.
 For more info on vaginal changes in menopause, click here.

 Having a strong core isn’t all about abs.
 The pelvic floor is, quite literally, the foundation of the rest of our upper body and if it’s strong, healthy and doing its job properly, the whole body wins.

 You can strengthen these all important muscles by doing pelvic floor exercises called Kegels.
-Kegels were first described by Dr. Arnold Kegel in 1948 and have since been recommended by gynecologists all over the world as an easy and effective way to improve pelvic floor health.
+Kegels were first described by Dr. Arnold Kegel in 1948 and have since been recommended by gynecologists all over the world as an easy, noninvasive and effective way to improve pelvic floor health.

 11. And LIFT